kentamitsui/codingdrill/README.md

 > [!TIP]
 > - If you select **Load**, the stored question text, input codes, and review text will be displayed.
 > - Select **Delete** to delete the stored data.
-> - Data is saved when the general review statement is output.
+> - Data is saved when the review text is output.

 <div align="center">
   <img src="public/gif/demoOptions.gif" width=275 />